girobusan/mukha-basic-site/README.md

 # Example site for Mukha SSG

-Basic starter site with simplest theme.
+Basic site, build with [Mukha SSG](https://github.com/girobusan/mukha-ssg).
+Use it for testing or as a starting point for your site.